flanksource/docs/canary-checker/docs/scripting/cel.md

 ### uuid.Parse

-The `uuid.Parse` function parses a string into a UUID.
+`uuid.Parse` parses a string into a UUID.

-Syntax:

-    uuid.Parse(uuid)

-Example:

 ```javascript
 uuid.Parse("2a42e576-c308-4db9-8525-0513af307586");